 Art and religion offer hope in times of crisis.
 But how do we stay connected in this time of quarantine now that places like churches and museums have closed their doors?
-The Oude Kerk and the Oude Kerk congregation jointly present the initiative Candles for Earthlings.
+During the lockdown of spring 2020, the Oude Kerk and the Oude Kerk congregation jointly present the initiative Candles for Earthlings.

 Lighting a candle for someone is a centuries-old tradition that offers solace in uncertain times both in churches and beyond.
 In recent months, we lit 120 candles in the Oude Kerk every day as part of the art installation Poems for Earthlings by Adrián Villar Rojas.
 We salvaged the candle stumps that were left over at the end of the day, because the artist considered it important that the materials were recycled.